hawbox/ChromiumAnywhere/README.md

 CSharp Browser is a browser development framework based on the Chromium open source project.
 The goal of the project is to enable .NET developers to build their own browsers using Microsoft.NET desktop technology and build hybrid web pages based on Microsoft.NET and Web.
 CSharp Browser has two editions, one is open-source, another is commercial, detail information please visit our GitHub (https://github.com/TangramDev) and our website (https://www.tangram.dev).

 ## How to work?
 CSharp Browser provides a new approach to desktop development using Chromium.
-You can download our preview package for experience.
+You can download our [preview package](https://github.com/TangramDev/tangram_runtime_binaries/releases) for experience.

 Make sure your computer is Windows 7, Windows 8.1 or Windows 10, and has .NET Framework 4 or later.
 Extract the downloaded preview package to any location and run the demo MyCSharpBrowser1 to MyCSharpBrowser3.
-The source code of demos is located in the Sources directory.
+The source code of demos is located in the `src` directory.

 We recommend that you experience our technology with Windows 10.